-The Committee's chairperson shall be designated by the Board.
+The Committee's Chair shall be designated by the Board.
 A majority of the members of the Committee shall constitute a quorum for the transaction of business and the act of a majority of those present at any meeting at which there is a quorum shall be the act of the Committee.

-3. AUTHORITY
+AUTHORITY

 The Board of Directors has granted the Committee the authority herein provided.
-The Committee has been, and shall be, granted unrestricted access to all information and all employees have been, and shall be, directed to cooperate as requested by members of the Committee.
+In discharging its duties under this Charter, the Committee may investigate any matter brought to its attention and will have access to all books, records, facilities and personnel, may conduct meetings or interview any officer or employee, the Company's legal counsel, external auditors and consultants and may invite any such persons to attend any part of any meeting of the Committee.
 The Committee has the authority to retain, at the Company's expense, persons having special competencies (including, without limitation, legal, accounting, compensation or other consultants and experts) to assist the Committee in fulfilling its responsibilities.
 The Committee has the sole authority to terminate the Committee's engagement of its experts and to approve the fees and other terms of retention of such experts.
+The Committee has the authority to communicate directly with external auditors, and any internal auditors.

-4. RESPONSIBILITIES
+RESPONSIBILITIES

 The Committee's role is one of oversight.
-Management is responsible for preparing the Company's financial statements and other financial information and for the fair presentation of the information set forth in the financial statements in accordance with International Financial Reporting Standards ("IFRS").
-Management is also responsible for establishing systems of internal control and for maintaining the appropriate accounting and financial reporting principles and policies designed to assure compliance with accounting standards and all applicable laws and regulations.
+Management is responsible for preparing the Company's financial statements and other financial information and for the fair presentation of the information set forth in the financial statements in accordance with the International Financial Reporting Standard ("IFRS").
+Management is also responsible for establishing and upholding systems of internal control and for maintaining the appropriate accounting and financial reporting principles and policies designed to assure compliance with accounting standards and all applicable laws and regulations.

-The external Auditor's responsibility is to audit the Company's financial statements and provide its opinion, based on its audit conducted in accordance with Canadian generally accepted auditing standards, that the financial statements present fairly, in all material respects, the financial position, results of operations and cash flows of the Company in accordance with IFRS.
-The external Auditor is also responsible for issuing an attestation report on management's assessment of the effectiveness of the Company's systems of internal control as of the end of the Company's most recent fiscal year end.
-The Committee is directly responsible for the appointment, compensation, evaluation, termination and oversight of the work of the external Auditor.
-The external Auditor shall report directly to the Committee, as they are accountable to the Board and the Committee as representatives of the Company's shareholders.
+The external auditor's responsibility is to audit the Company's financial statements and provide its opinion, based on its audit conducted in accordance with generally accepted auditing standards, that the financial statements present fairly, in all material respects, the financial position, financial performance and cash flows of the Company in accordance with IFRS.
+The Committee is directly responsible for the appointment, compensation, evaluation, termination, and oversight of the work of the external auditor.
+The external auditor shall report directly to the Committee, as they are accountable to the Board and the Committee as representatives of the Company's Shareholders.
 As such, it is not the duty or responsibility of the Committee or any of its members to plan or conduct any type of audit or accounting review or procedure.